History of Mark Stone in Timeline

 On January 4, 2014, Mark Stone scored his first NHL goal against Carey Price of the Montreal Canadiens.

-In 2014, Mark Stone tied Johnny Gaudreau to lead all NHL rookies in scoring with 64 points and received a nomination for the Calder Memorial Trophy as the NHL's top rookie.
+In 2014, Mark Stone tied with Johnny Gaudreau to lead all NHL rookies in scoring with 64 points and received a nomination for the Calder Memorial Trophy as the NHL's top rookie.

 January 31, 2015: First NHL Game Against Brother Michael